 So the London Knitting and Stitching show is over for another year.
 I’ve mentioned before how much I enjoy going to this show and last week’s offering didn’t disappoint.
 The autumn show is held at Alexandra Palace, or Ally Pally as it is lovingly known.
 The venue is a short distance north of central London and, with it being up on a hill, it has a spectacular panoramic view of the city.
 It’s set in 196 acres of parkland, which every year I promise myself I will go and visit.
 I was lucky enough to be able to visit on two days this year, which meant I could take a more leisurely pace looking around everything.

 There’s a programme on the BBC called Money for Nothing.
-It’s about saving items that are about to be thrown away and instead turning them into something beautiful, functional and profitable by some of the UK’s finest craftspeople.
+It’s about saving items that are about to be thrown away and enlisting some of the UK’s finest craftspeople to turn the said items into something beautiful, functional and profitable.
 I’d like to think that I’m pretty good at recycling, but since I started watching the programme I’ve really thought differently about what items I throw away and what items I might be able to repurpose.
 Perhaps it just satisfies my inherited desire to hoard things because ‘they may come in handy one day’.

 We’ve had some beautiful weather in the UK this summer and during one such spell, I set to work clearing an area at the bottom of the garden, which had become a bit of a dumping ground for anything and everything.
 How I wish I’d taken some ‘before’ photographs so you could see what it was like.
 There were lots of terracotta and plastic plant pots, a dismantled concrete coal bunker, two old plastic dustbins, lots and lots of different types of stones, plants that had long since died and an old wooden, ahem, ‘chair’ that was covered in bin bags.
 Continue reading